 Our probe arrays are compatible with a large variety of commercially available headstages using dedicated connector types and pinouts.
 Our adapters and EIBs ensure the correct pinout connectivity for each type of headstage.
 When using custom amplifiers and data acquisition systems we will find a solution to connect our probe technology onto your system.
 We do recommend chronic probe implantation by using our vacuum probe inserter tool.

 ATLAS neuro designs and fabricates drives and re-usable fixtures for commercially available probe arrays such as Neuropixels.
 There is an adjustable miro drive, a reusable single fixture and dual fixture available for the NP1.0 probe and NP2.0 probe .
-ATLAS can do the probe alignment and probe assembly as a service but in case you want to do this yourself we will provide an alignment and assembly service manual.
+ATLAS can do the probe alignment and probe assembly as a service but in case you want to do this yourself we can provide an alignment and assembly holder with manual.

 We fabricate micro drives for 16-channel and 32 channel probe arrays.
 The array can contain one or several shafts and maximum probe length of 10mm.
 The drive is compatible with Omnetics connectors or Precidip.
 The total travel is 8mm with 250µm per turn.
 The 32-channel reusable drive has a weight of 2 gram and with cap 2.4 gram.

 Our chronic probe array can be implanted using an inserter tool that can be clamped into the stereotactic frame.
 The nozzle of the tool contains a recess which holds the flexible cable in place.
 The connector can be clamped onto the inserter which also enables to record during implantation.

 In case you can't use vacuum, the probe can also be temporary fixed in place using polyethylene glycol (PEG).
 The PEG can easily be dissolved in saline solution.